drduh/macOS-Security-and-Privacy-Guide/README.md

 * Use `defaults read` to examine job plists in `/System/Library/LaunchDaemons` and `/System/Library/LaunchAgents`
 * Use `man`, `strings` and Google to learn about what the agent/daemon runs

-For example, to learn what a system launch daemon or agent does, start with
+For example, to learn what a system launch daemon or agent does, start with:

 	defaults read /System/Library/LaunchDaemons/com.apple.apsd.plist

 Look at the `Program` or `ProgramArguments` section to see which binary is run, in this case `apsd`.
 To find more information about that, look at the man page with `man apsd`

-If you're not interested in Apple Push Notifications, disable the service
+If you're not interested in Apple Push Notifications, disable the service:

 	sudo launchctl unload -w /System/Library/LaunchDaemons/com.apple.apsd.plist